uddipbisht/Classification_of_Fire_Types_in_India_Using_MODIS_Satellite_Data_week1/README.md

 ## 📌 Objective
 The main goals of this project are:

-*To analyze the spatial and temporal distribution of fire incidents in India.
+-To analyze the spatial and temporal distribution of fire incidents in India.

-*To classify fire types based on satellite-observed parameters (e.g., FRP, Brightness).
+-To classify fire types based on satellite-observed parameters (e.g., FRP, Brightness).

-*To identify trends and hotspots of fire activities over time.
+-To identify trends and hotspots of fire activities over time.

 ## 🛠️ Tools & Libraries Used

-*Python
+=Python

-*Jupyter Notebook
+=Jupyter Notebook

-*Pandas
+-Pandas

-*NumPy
+-NumPy

-*Matplotlib / Seaborn
+-Matplotlib / Seaborn

-*Scikit-learn
+-Scikit-learn

-*Geopandas (optional for mapping)
+-Geopandas (optional for mapping)

 ## 📊 Data Sources
 Data is obtained from the MODIS (Moderate Resolution Imaging Spectroradiometer) satellite datasets:

-*Fire data for India (2021, 2022, 2023) in CSV format.
+-Fire data for India (2021, 2022, 2023) in CSV format.

 ## 🚀 How to Run
 Clone the repository: